What is a Jumbo Mortgage?

 - Types of Mortgage Based on Loan Amount

 - Conforming jumbo mortgage: Also called a super conforming mortgage, this is a mortgage with a loan amount greater than the general conforming loan limit but less than the loan limit for high cost areas (counties with higher average home prices).
-The maximum high cost conforming loan limit for a single unit property in the contiguous United States, Washington D.C. and Puerto Rico is $679,650 and the high cost limit in in Alaska, Guam, Hawaii or the U.S. Virgin Islands is $1,019, 475.
+The maximum high cost conforming loan limit for a single unit property in the contiguous United States, Washington D.C. and Puerto Rico is $726,525.
 The conforming loan limit for some counties is between the general and maximum high cost conforming loan limit.
+For 2019, there are no high cost limits for Alaska, Guam, Hawaii or the U.S. Virgin Islands and the general loan limits apply to all counties.

 - Jumbo mortgage: Also known as a non-conforming jumbo loan, a jumbo mortgage has loan amount that exceeds the conforming loan limit for a county, including the high cost loan limits.